The plural solution is often an easy way to turn a faulty sentence into a better one.

 Often, the easiest solution is to use the plural consistently in the sentence:

-As well as being simple and grammatically correct, it’s also more logical: the sentence itself suggests the use of the plural is more appropriate.
+- It’s also more logical: the sentence itself suggests that using the plural makes more sense.

-‘In a lot of murder cases’, there are, presumably, many ‘victims’; after all, a victim can’t be murdered more than once.
+‘In a lot of murder cases’ (also plural), there are, presumably, many ‘victims’; after all, the victim can’t be murdered more than once.

 Remove the possessive (and the personal)

-Another solution is to remove the possessive adjective completely:
+Another solution is to remove the possessive adjective completely and replace it with ‘the’:

-This sentence uses the singular to generalise about a number (a lot) of cases.
-It’s also a good solution because it avoids what can sound like an insensitive linking of a victim with a criminal.
+- It’s also a good solution because it removes the personal and avoids what might sound like an insensitive linking of a victim with a criminal.

 Many people object to language that implies ownership or connection with something they want no association with, even grammatically.